-

 The 1981 Computer Camp Origin Story

 Ron Frazier’s University of Miami baseball camp was the plan.
-I’m Sun, dirt, repetition, rules—success you could measure in hits and hustle.
-My world made sense because it was physical…
+My world made sense because it was physical and predictable.
+Then a nail through my foot punctured that certainty.
+One…

 -